traebracy/traebracy/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...

-WIP, I still have more projects too upload and more projects to do this summer and I also have to learn DSA and such...
+WIP, I still have more projects too upload and more projects to do this summer that are more than just class projects/simple projects without aggregation and I also have to learn DSA and work toward finishing my certificates and reaching platinum in codedex and finishing software implementations on my new laptop.

--->